CICE-Consortium/Icepack/doc/source/user_guide/lg_protocols.rst

 returns true if icepack generated an abort error.
 my_abort_method represents a method in the driver that will abort the model cleanly.

-Icepack has no IO capabilities.
-It does not have direct knowledge of any input or output files.
-However, it can write output through specific interfaces that pass in a fortran file unit number.
-There are also several methods in icepack that support writing data to a file.
-The various **icepack_write_** interfaces also accept a unit number provided by the driver.
+In addition to writing Icepack messages thru the icepack_warnings_flush interface, there are also several methods in icepack that write general information to a file.
+The various **icepack_write_** interfaces accept a unit number provided by the driver and then document internal Icepack values.

 .. _setinternal: